makuke1234/xmlite/README.md

 Yes, this library is designed to aim for fast compilation times, simplicity and ease of use and almost full compliancy with XML standard, nothing else.

-This library also supports exceptions, they are designed to give hint about syntax errors and to be comprehensive.
+This library also supports exceptions, they are designed to give hints about syntax errors and to be comprehensive.
 Every object in this libary uses the xmlite::exception as the exception class.